bansalsamarth/bansalsamarth.github.io/SamarthBlog/published/turning-thirty.md

 ---

 **Six:** More advice.
 If you like someone, find the courage to tell them.
 They deserve to know they're desired.
 If you admire an artist's work, drop them an email.
 Share why their work resonates with you.
 If you have mates or colleagues who inspire you, shoot them a text.
 Let them know their existence improves your life.
 If a teacher ever did something that changed your trajectory, find a way to contact them and share your gratitude.
-And don't hold back from telling those you love just how much they mean to you.None of this takes much time or effort.
+And don't hold back from telling those you love just how much they mean to you.

+None of this takes much time or effort.
 No essays required—a short message does the trick.
 What I've learnt is that it makes a world of difference.
 So many of us wrestle with self-doubt, feeling lost or questioning our worth—just a few words can reignite someone's spirits.
 You can't go wrong by spreading more love and kindness in this otherwise chaotic world.
 We all have more capacity for love than we think.
 Discover yours and share it freely.
 That's what I try to do, in my own small way.

 ---